michalpokusa/michalpokusa/README.md

 # <img src="./resources/django-framework.svg" height="27" />

-🌐 2.5 years of experience with Django Framework, which I've used to build robust and scalable web applications
+I have 2.5 years of experience with Django Framework, which I've used to build several web applications.
+Through these years I've gained experience with a variety of Django features, including built-in authentication system, the ORM, and its templating engine.
+In addition to I have used Celery for asynchronous tasks and Django REST Framework for building RESTful APIs.

 # <img src="./resources/linux.svg" height="27" />